Elizabeth Smart says convicted kidnapper Wanda Barzee is "still a big threat" to the public

 PARK CITY, Utah – Convicted kidnapper Wanda Barzee is still "a threat to the community," says survivor Elizabeth Smart, ahead of Barzee's anticipated release on Wednesday.
-"I shouldn't be the only one who's concerned about her," Smart told "CBS This Morning" co-host Gayle King in her first sit-down interview since getting word of the early release.
-The interview airs Tuesday on "CBS This Morning."
+"I shouldn't be the only one who's concerned about her," Smart told "CBS This Morning" co-host Gayle King in her first sit-down interview since getting word of the release.

 In 2002, Barzee's husband, Brian David Mitchell, grabbed Smart from her Salt Lake City bedroom.
 Smart, who was 14 at the time, said Barzee encouraged Mitchell to rape her during her nine months in captivity.
 Mitchell is serving a life sentence.
 But Barzee, now 72 years old, will be released five years earlier than Smart expected.
 Barzee's release is the result of a reassessment of her time served and state sentencing guidelines.